 The researchers suggested that positive affect journalling might be more “pleasant and uplifting” than journaling on negative emotions and past trauma.
 However, that, too, can serve a crucial role in helping people understand why they feel as they do.

 Of course, meditation is doing something.
 But try to think of it in terms of doing nothing in a mindful, purposeful way.

-It’s not always easy, especially at first.
-It can put you more in touch with all of your emotions, even the distressing ones.
-But it helps you become better able to notice them and accept them without judging yourself or letting them pull you down.
+Meditation is not always easy, especially at first.
+But it can help you become better able to notice your emotions and to accept them without judging yourself or letting them pull you down.

 Music can help fill the silence and give you something to think about when you don’t feel like doing much.

 While putting on your favorite music can soothe you (or energize you, or excite you, or anything else, depending on what type of music you prefer), it may even have some benefits for your brain, including improved attention and memory.

 You may not want to do anything if you have a lot of unpleasant or boring things (like chores, bills, or errands) to get done.
 If they’ve been piling up, the thought of tackling them might feel particularly daunting.

 Here are some easy chores that don’t take much concentration:

 - washing the dishes